 Still intact today, beneath the Monument, is a small subterranean laboratory where scientists could hunker down and set to work conducting their experiments.
 This circular stone chamber can only be accessed by opening a hidden hatch at ground level and descending down a secret staircase.
 A hole in the center of the lab’s domed roof lines up precisely with the cylindrical void of the corkscrew staircase above revealing a clear view up to the highest point in the building, the golden orb.
 Concealed inside this gilded adornment are two small trapdoors, which when open look up to the sky.
 With an unobstructed view from the basement lab into the sky, this column was perfectly designed for use as a colossal zenith telescope to monitor the stars and night sky.

 Sadly, the experiments failed mainly due to the vibration of the busy traffic in the area, but what is left is a wondrous view of London.
 The memorial soars to a towering height of 202 feet, which is equal to the distance between the Monument and the bakery on Pudding Lane where the fire began.
+If you were to lay the structure down on it’s side, it would point to Thomas Farynor’s bakery.
+Pudding Lane refers to blood sausage, that was made in the area, rather than a dessert.
 Its 311 helter-skelter-style steps twist up to a public viewing platform at the top.